al-dot-exe/Toucan/README.md

 touch db.sqlite
 ```

 2. Since this is a web app, https is **required** for this app to function correctly.
-For this exampe, we will create and sign our own certs
+For this example, we will create and sign our own certs

 **!WARNING!**   DO NOT CHANGE ANY OF THE NAMES HERE.
 The .pem files are read as they are from within app.js